samphoerna/samphoerna.github.io/_pages/teaching.md

 nav_order: 3
 ---

-#### Teaching Experience
+#### Freelance
-as a freelancer Led and designed tutorials, marked assignments, demonstrated lab sessions for the undergraduate and graduate courses:
+Led and designed tutorials, marked assignments, demonstrated lab sessions for the undergraduate and graduate courses:

 ## 2025